 - We take pride in our LGBT-affirmative culture that embraces diversity in all its forms.

-- Our undergraduate and graduate programs emphasize community engagement and social justice.
+- Our undergraduate, graduate, and certificate programs emphasize active learning; community engagement; and social, economic, and environmental justice.

 - Students enjoy small, interactive classes.